shellyw8542/sep11-freedom-project/tool/learning-log.md

 11/27/2023
 * Shubata gave me a helpful [video](https://www.youtube.com/watch?v=HrLsr-nzZGA)
-* As well as a good [tinker place](https://glitch.com/edit/#!/glow-viridian-mallet?path=index.html%3A10%3A48) for A-frame
+* I created a tinker place in my ide sandbox
 * In the video it explains the `<a-cursor>`
 * Explains that `<a-cursor>` when the player selects the object, the object is selected in the coding
 * Raycaster is a way to extend a line towards a place and check if it is near or on another object/entity